Click Here for a 3D design consultation with our interior designers!

 Integrate your living room and kitchen into a seamless space with our easy guideline to planning open kitchens

-1) Plan your kitchen in a way that it doesn’t eat into too much of your living room space.
-This will result in a cramped seating area when you have guests over
+1. Plan your kitchen in a way that it doesn’t eat into too much of your living room space.
+This will result in a cramped seating area when you have

-2) An open-plan kitchen makes your house look bigger and hence is the best option for modestly-sized homes.
-Even large homes can use this style for a contemporary look and way of living
+2. An open kitchen design makes your house look bigger and hence is the best option for modestly-sized homes.
+Even large homes can use this

-10) The best way to block the view of the kitchen from the living room is to create a seating arrangement where guests are facing away from the kitchen
+10. The best way to block the view of the kitchen from the living room is to create a seating arrangement where guests are facing away from the

 When considering an open-plan kitchen, pick colour schemes that can be extended from living room to the kitchen as well.
 This helps bring in some synergy between the two spaces.